tazadejava/auto-plugin-reload/README.md

 # Usage

-Simply place the jar file into the server's plugins folder.
+Simply download and place the jar file ([target/AutoPluginReload.jar](https://github.com/tazadejava/auto-plugin-reload/raw/master/target/AutoPluginReload.jar)) into the server's plugins folder.
 A config will be created to optionally broadcast to the entire server whenever a plugin is loaded or reloaded.